Colne Valley (constituency): Boundaries

-This semi-rural constituency covers the Colne Valley, Holme Valley, Meltham and the outskirts of the large town of Huddersfield in the district of Kirklees, West Yorkshire.
+This semi-rural constituency encompasses the Colne Valley, Holme Valley, Meltham and the outskirts of the large town of Huddersfield in the district of Kirklees, West Yorkshire.
 In addition to the Huddersfield suburbs of Golcar and Lindley, the constituency comprises rural countryside broken up by the towns of Holmfirth and Meltham and the villages of Marsden, Slaithwaite, Honley, Brockholes, Linthwaite, New Mill and Golcar.
 The seat was once held by the Independent Labour MP Victor Grayson, who later disappeared in mysterious circumstances in 1920.

-The area of Saddleworth, which actually lies on the Western side of the Pennines compared to the rest of the constituency and is separate from the main Colne Valley itself, became part of the new metropolitan county of Greater Manchester in 1974, and from 1983 became part of a new constituency along with Littleborough.
+The area of Saddleworth, which lies on the western side of the Pennines unlike the rest of the constituency and is not part of the Colne Valley, became part of the new metropolitan county of Greater Manchester in 1974, and from 1983 became part of a new constituency along with Littleborough.

-In 1981, the Boundary Commission's proposals combined much of the seat with a large portion of the Huddersfield West seat.
-Originally it was proposed to use the Huddersfield West name, but this was opposed at the public inquiry which argued that the Colne Valley name be preserved.
+In 1981, the Boundary Commission proposed to combine much of the seat with a large portion of the Huddersfield West seat.
+Originally it was proposed to use the Huddersfield West name for the new constituency, but this was opposed at a public inquiry in which it was argued that the Colne Valley name be preserved.

 1885–1918: The Municipal Borough of Huddersfield, and parts of the Sessional Divisions of Saddleworth and Upper Aggbrigg.

 1918–1950: The Urban Districts of Farnley Tyas, Golcar, Holme, Holmfirth, Honley, Linthwaite, Marsden, Meltham, New Mill, Saddleworth, Scammonden, Slaithwaite, South Crosland, Springhead, and Thurstonland.

 1950–1955: The Urban Districts of Colne Valley, Holmfirth, Kirkburton, Meltham, and Saddleworth.

 1955–1983: The Urban Districts of Colne Valley, Denby Dale, Holmfirth, Meltham, and Saddleworth.

 1983–2010: The Metropolitan Borough of Kirklees wards of Colne Valley West, Crosland Moor, Golcar, Holme Valley North, Holme Valley South, and Lindley.

 2010–2024: The Metropolitan Borough of Kirklees wards of Colne Valley, Crosland Moor and Netherton, Golcar, Holme Valley North, Holme Valley South, and Lindley.

 2024–present: The Borough of Kirklees wards of Colne Valley, Golcar, Holme Valley North, Holme Valley South, Lindley.

 Further to the 2023 periodic review of Westminster constituencies, the Crosland Moor and Netherton ward was transferred to Huddersfield in order to bring the electorate within the permitted range.